poemm/pywebassembly/tests/README.md

 ```

 Todo:
 All spec tests are passing except some floating point tests involving the significand of `NaN`.
-I don't know how to do with the Python float type, so I hope that using ctypes `c_float` and `c_double` may be necessary.
+I don't know how to manipulat the significand of the Python float type, so perhaps using ctypes `c_float` and `c_double` may be necessary.

 # spec_tests/